 6.57.2 Guidance to language users

-Follow the guidance contained in ISO/IEC TR 24772-1:2019 clause 6.57.5.
+Follow the guidance contained in ISO/IEC 24772-1 subclause 6.57.5.

 Either avoid logic that depends on byte order or use the sys.byteorder variable and write the logic to account for byte order dependent on its value ('little' or 'big').